-If you have been struggling with under chin fat that no amount of diet and exercise changes seems to touch, you are probably wondering what else is out there that might help you.
-Of course there is always surgery, but a more non-invasive option would be ideal.
+If you have been struggling with under-chin fat that no amount of diet and exercise seems to help, Kybella may be a non-invasive option is ideal for you.

-Now there is a new treatment available called Kybella, which recently received Food & Drug Administration (FDA) approval in spring 2015.
-This is good news to the approximately 80 percent of people with double chins who want to do something about it but are reluctant to have surgery or are not good candidates for surgery.
-And if you are willing to travel to our practice near Columbus, Ohio, then Dr. Smith and his team can help you too!
+Kybella recently received Food & Drug Administration (FDA) approval in spring 2015.
+This is good news to approximately 80 percent of people with double chins who want to do something about it but are reluctant to have surgery or are not good candidates for surgery.
+And if you are willing to travel to our practice near Columbus, Ohio, our team can help you as well!

 When you arrive for your first treatment, your provider will administer topical and/or local anesthetic to ensure your total comfort during the procedure.
 Depending on the amount and placement of submental fat, you may receive anywhere from 12 to 50 small injections per treatment.
 Each treatment takes between 15 and 20 minutes from start to finish, so the actual experience of receiving the injections is very quick.

 In most cases, treatments are scheduled no more than 30 days apart.
 Some patients require up to six treatments to see the results they desire (this group represented 59 percent of patients in the clinical trials), while others may require fewer treatments to achieve satisfactory results.
 During the clinical trials, some patients reported positive results in as few as two visits.

 If you are considering having this new, non-surgical treatment for your double chin fat, you probably have lots of questions about whether you are a good candidate or not.

 While there is no way to answer this question definitively without first speaking with the healthcare professional who will administer the treatments, here are some general guidelines to consider about who makes a good candidate: